 Food sold in street carts and local restaurants is in general safe.
 However, if you are allergic to anything, you should ask.
 Here is a list of words you can print and show when eating in Thailand in case you need to check with the vendor.
 In all cases, when eating in a restaurant, don’t expect the menu to display anything such as ‘contains gluten, nuts, peanuts, prawns, molluscs, lactose’ as we often see in western countries.
 Here, in best cases, the only indication you may see on the menu is how spicy the dish is!
 Read more about Street food

-10. Drinking and party
+11. Drinking and party

 However, here is a frequent scenario to keep in mind: when you are out to part in a bar with friends, the ladies working at the bar will probably ask you to buy them a drink.
 If you agree and seems to have a good time and start to get drunk, they might ask for more drinks.
 As the night goes, their friends will join and ask for a drink too.
 As you are having a great time (you are on holiday) you will lose track of how much was ordered.
 In some case, you may even have said ‘no’ to a girl, and she still ordered on your tab.
 So the best is to pay as drinks arrive!

-Also in Go Go bars, a lady drink is more expensive than regular glass.
+Also in Go Go bars, a lady drink is more expensive than a regular glass.
 That’s how it works as it pays for the time she spends keeping you company.
 Their salary is not high, and this is equivalent to a service tip, so don’t be too stingy.
 Spike drinks are rare but not unheard of.

-11. Night companions
+12. Night companions in Phuket

 If you meet someone and decide to spend the night with (apparently, that happens), act like an adult!
-Use some protection and don’t let your belonging scattered around the room (especially after a few drinks)
+Use some protection and don’t let your belonging scattered around the room (especially after a few drinks).